 Can other medicines be given at the same time as Azathioprine?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Azathioprine should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving azathioprine
+- Azathioprine should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Azathioprine.

 Is there anything else I need to know about this medicine?

 If your child comes into contact with anyone who has measles, chickenpox or shingles, contact your doctor straight away, as they may need special preventative treatment.

 - Azathioprine affects your child’s immune system so they may get more infections such as chest infections, coughs and colds and they may take longer to fight these off.
 Try to keep your child away from people with serious infections if you can, although they can still go to school and nursery as usual.

 - If your child is due to have an immunisation (vaccination), tell the nurse or doctor that they are taking Azathioprine.
 Some vaccines should not be given.

 - Azathioprine may harm an unborn baby.
 If your daughter is sexually active, it is important that she uses adequate contraception to prevent pregnancy and continues it for at least 1 month after stopping Azathioprine.

 - If your daughter thinks she may be pregnant, she should see her doctor as soon as possible but continue taking Azathioprine in the meantime.

 - Your child will need regular blood tests to check whether Azathioprine is affecting their blood, kidneys or liver.
 These tests will need to be done every week for the first month that your child is taking Azathioprine and then at least every 3 months.
 It is important that you take your child for these blood tests.